Signs and Symptoms of Dextromethorphan Abuse

-The symptoms that result from DXM abuse depend on how much of the medication is taken and whether or not another drug like alcohol or marijuana is added to the mix.
+The symptoms that result from DXM abuse depend on how much of the medication is taken and whether another drug such as alcohol or marijuana is added to the mix.
 There are four plateaus of intoxication described by users of DXM.

-The therapeutic dosage for dextromethorphan, when you are treating a cold or cough, is between 10 to 29 milligrams every four hours.
+The therapeutic dosage for dextromethorphan, when treating a cold or cough, is 10 to 29 milligrams every four hours.
 But when seeking intoxication, a person may take 250 to 1,500 milligrams of the drug at one time.

 The symptoms above may be accompanied by confusion, nausea, vomiting, dizziness, fast heartbeat, stomach pain and disorientation.

-Since dextromethorphan is combined with other ingredients like acetaminophen, chlorpheniramine and guaifenesin, there can be signs of cough medication abuse that result from these other ingredients.
-For example, liver damage can result from high dosages of acetaminophen; guaufenesin can cause vomiting,;and chlorpheniramine can cause faster heart rate, loss of coordination, seizures and coma.
+Since dextromethorphan is combined with other ingredients such as acetaminophen, chlorpheniramine and guaifenesin, there can be signs of cough medication abuse that result from these other ingredients.
+For example, liver damage can result from high dosages of acetaminophen, guaufenesin can cause vomiting, and chlorpheniramine can cause faster heart rate, loss of coordination, seizures and coma.

 Some people resort to separating out dextromethorphan from these other ingredients, as mentioned above, using chemicals that are easy to acquire.
 It is easy to find websites offering to sell pure dextromethorphan powder as well.

 A person abusing DXM may leave behind empty blister packs or empty bottles of cough medication.
 Vicks, Coricidin, Robitussin and Triaminic formulas all may contain dextromethorphan.
-A normal drug test will not detect this drug which may drive some people to choose it for abuse.
+A normal drug test will not detect this drug which may encourage its use by some people.